-

 Volcanic activity may increase with little or no notice.
 It may disrupt flights in the region.
 Individual airlines make their own decisions about flight operations.
 Contact your airline or tour operator for up-to-date information.

-If there is any major volcanic activity monitor warnings from the Philippine Institute of Volcanology and Seismology (PHIVOLCS).
+If there is major volcanic activity, monitor warnings from the Philippine Institute of Volcanology and Seismology (PHIVOLCS).

 Large and destructive tsunamis can happen.